 Freeland is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Freeland’s overall crime rate is lower than average for the country.

-Freeland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Freeland doesn't have a public transportation system that people use for their commute.

 The overall education level of Freeland citizens is substantially higher than the typical US community, as 32.17% of adults in Freeland have at least a bachelor's degree, and the average American community has 21.84%.